-Upon the filing of a complaint, the chair of the Judicial Committee Chair, or his/her designee, shall appoint a hearing panel consisting of three (3) disinterested individuals to hear the complaint.
+Within fourteen (14) days after the receipt and service on Complainant of the Adverse Party's response to the complaint or Notice of Complaint Following Terminated Informal Resolution, the chair of the Judicial Committee, or his/her designee, shall appoint a hearing panel consisting of three (3) disinterested individuals to hear the complaint.
 The chair of the Judicial Committee, or his/her designee, shall also appoint a chair of the hearing panel from the three disinterested individuals selected.
 Judicial Committee members may be appointed to and serve on the hearing panel.
-Other disinterested individuals identified by the Judicial Committee may also be appointed to and serve on the hearing panel.
+Other disinterested individuals identified by the Judicial Committee may also be appointed to serve on the hearing panel.
 At least one (1) member of the hearing panel shall be an athlete.
 Members of the panel need not be members of USAS or involved in the sport of softball.
 If the chair of the Judicial Committee is not able to fulfill his or her responsibility, he or she shall appoint a member of the Judicial Committee as designee.